kkdg/gingerapplication/README.md

 ## API list:

-1. /api/person/name/[name] : This api end will return person's information including groups he/she belongs to. [name] is variable.
+1. /api/person/name/[name] : This api end will return person's information including groups he/she belongs to. [name] is variable. ex) /api/person/name/robin
-2. /api/person/email/[email] : This end will return person's information whose email is matched against given one.
+2. /api/person/email/[email] : This end will return person's information whose email is matched against given one. ex) /api/person/email/piet
-3. /api/group/name/[name] : This end will return group's information including members' information.
+3. /api/group/name/[name] : This end will return group's information including members' information. ex) /api/group/name/footbal
-4. /api/address/list : This will list the whole addressbook
+4. /api/address/list : This will list the whole addressbook ex) /api/address/list
 5. /api/address/group/[name] : This end will add a group to addressbook.
-You must provide a group name which already exists in DB
+You must provide a group name which already exists in DB ex) /api/address/group/baseball
 6. /api/address/person/[name] : This end will add a person to addressbook.
-You must provide a person name which already exists in DB
+You must provide a person name which already exists in DB ex) /api/address/person/ruud

 ## Design for finding a person with email :
 1. Set given email string to lowercase (strtolower)